Astilbe: planting, cultivation, maintenance

 - Bring the soil back to encase the roots

-Planting the Astilbe in a pot
+Planting Astilbe in Pots

-Plant the Astilbe in a large container, in a mixture of potting soil and always moist compost.
+Plant Astilbe in a large container, in a mix of potting soil and always moist compost.
 Spread a good layer of drainage (gravel or clay balls) at the bottom of the pot beforehand to improve drainage.
 Mulch and water very regularly, never allowing the substrate to dry out.
 Fertilize regularly with organic fertiliser during the flowering period.

-Maintenance, pruning and care
+Fluffy plantsMaintenance, pruning and care

 Chinese Astilbes tolerate dry conditions and periods of drought better than most species.
 For the others: the soil must be kept sufficiently moist in summer, or they will quickly wither in the event of drought.